tasb/ansible-training/labs/lab04.md

 ```

 You should see all the tasks running and not making any change on the server unless on testing tasks.

+## Conclusion

+On this lab you learned how to create a playbook to install and configure multiple services on different servers.